Punchvrlol/P12-Cracker/README.md

 4. run script and wait

-Version 1 Is A Really simple Script
+V1 Is A Really simple Script
-Version 1.1 is a faster script
+V1.1 is a faster script
-Version 1.2 we swicthed to c#
+V1.2 switched to c#, REMOVE <>!!!
-Version 1.
+V1.3 soon